16 Jan Celebration of the Holidays Adventure

 Below see the photos of our stuffed chicken.

-Here you have some of the photos you sent me: Stuffing from @prettytrolley.
+Here are some of the photos you sent me: Stuffing from @prettytrolley.
 Turkey with pears, photo from @gulchephotography and recipe from @ladyerbapepe.
 Wontons dumplings from @with_mei.
 Chicken stuffed with rice from a grandmother from Russia.
 Sesame seeds bread from a mother from Israel.

 Happy 2019 full of new traditional kitchen memories!